 General applicant deadline:

-- December 1 for current 2nd year OD students
+- December 1 for the current 2nd year OD students

-- April 1 for current 1st year OD students
+- April 1 for the current 1st year OD students

 - The preferred application deadlines are scheduled to allow OD/MS students to graduate with both OD and MS in VS degrees concurrently.
 If currently enrolled in our OD program, applicant can also apply after the above preferred deadlines; however, it may not be plausible to receive the MS degree concurrently with your OD degree.

 - Applicants for the OD/MS dual degrees need to earn a minimum of a “B” in five OD courses: Opt 503, 531, 532, 662, 701 or their equivalent to be admitted/continue in the MS program.
 Potential OD/MS applicants can seek advice from the Associate Dean for Academic Programs.